denten-books/plain-text/1-metaphor.md

 that the user's knowledge of the structure of the surface acoustical form has a non-arbitrary relationship to meaning [...]
 The same sort of thing can be done in the design of interface languages" [@norman_cognitive_1991, 123].
-An iconic image requires no explanation.
-It is intuitive.
+An iconic image requires no explanation; it is intuitive.
 Instead of searching for the right command the user relies on the habituated affordances of real-world objects---table tennis paddles and paper trashcans---to manipulate virtual objects---computer games and file systems.
 The move between